nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 The APIs expressed in this library use the alternative implementation abstraction layer inside mbed TLS for selected modules.

 .. note::
    It is not recommended to link to this library directly.
-Use the :ref:`nrf_security_readme`.
+Use the :ref:`nrf_security`.

 Supported cryptographic algorithms